Simple free star-autonomous categories and full coherence

 Fix a set $\A=\{a,b,\ldots\}$ of generators.
-Henceforth identify a shape (generated from $\A$) with its parse tree, a tree labelled with atoms (generators or the constant $\tu$) at the leaves, and $\tensor$ and $\ast$ at internal vertices.
+Henceforth identify a shape (generated from $\A$) with its parse tree, a tree labelled with atoms (generators or the constant $\unit$) at the leaves, and $\tensor$ and $\ast$ at internal vertices.
 (Examples of parse trees were shown in Section~\ref{switchings} (page~\pageref{switchings}), in the example of a switching.)
 A \defn{sequent} is a non-empty disjoint union of shapes.
 Thus a sequent is a particular kind of labelled forest.
 We take $S,T,\ldots$ to range over shapes, and $\Gamma\mkern-3mu,\Delta,\ldots$ to range over (possibly empty) disjoint unions of shapes.
-A \defn{cut pair} $\cutpair{S}$ is a disjoint union of complementary shapes $S$ and $S\perp$ together with an undirected edge, a \defn{cut}, between their roots.
+A \defn{cut pair} $\cutpair{S}$ is a disjoint union of a shape $S$ with its dual $S\perp$ together with an undirected edge, a \defn{cut}, between the root of $S$ and the root of $S\perp$, \eg

+for $S=a\tensor(b\tensor\unit)$.
 A \defn{cut sequent} is a disjoint union of a sequent and zero or more cut pairs.
 A \defn{switching} of a cut sequent is any subgraph obtained by deleting one of the two argument edges of each negative $\tensor$ (\cf\ Section~\ref{switchings}).
 We use comma to denote disjoint union, \ie\ $\;S_1,\ldots,S_n\;$ is the disjoint union of the shapes $S_i$.

 \parag{Linkings} We begin with the discrete case, $\A$ a set of generators.
 For the more general case of $\A$ an arbitrary category, see Section~\ref{arb} below.

 A \defn{leaf function} on a cut sequent is a function from its negative leaves to its positive leaves.
 An \defn{$\A$-linking} on a cut sequent $\Gamma$ is a leaf function $f$ on $\Gamma$ satisfying: \begin{itemize} \myitem{1} \Matching.
 For any generator $a\in\A$, the restriction of $f$ to $a$-labelled leaves is a bijection between the negative $a$-labelled leaves of $\Gamma$ and the positive $a$-labelled leaves of $\Gamma$. \myitem{2} \Switching.
 For any switching $\Gamma'$ of $\Gamma$, the undirected graph obtained by adding the edges of $f$ to $\Gamma'$ is a tree. \end{itemize} Thus two-sided linkings $S\to T$ between shapes, as defined in Section~\ref{linkings}, are in bijection with one-sided linkings on the two-shape sequent $S\perp,T$.